 Whether it is just for yourself, for a gathering event, or for a family dinner, a curry always is the perfect go-to meal that both vegans and meat-eaters can enjoy together!

-I started making curries when I got bored of plain lentils, plain veggies, plain stir-fries… Because let’s be honest; veggies are amazing but sometimes you want something more tempting, more pleasant, with much more flavours and a delectable texture.
+I often make curries when I have guests over or when I fancy making something original and tasty.
+Because let’s be honest; veggies are amazing but sometimes you want something more tempting, more pleasant, with much more flavours and a super creamy texture.